fraterrisus/walkthroughs/phantasie-1/index.md

 *Phantasie* is probably most notable in the CRPG world for being the first RPG produced by SSI, who would go on to produce the classic Gold Box series, starting with Pool of Radiance.
 For such an early effort, it will feel familiar to people who have played lots of CRPGs, kind of in that same way that people who watched the _Lord of the Rings_ movies as their first exposure had a tendency to say "Wow, this is all super *derivative*."
 No, friend, the problem is that this is the stuff that everyone else ripped off...

-That being said, it's not a particularly challenging game, so long as you can put together a combination of an emulator and a copy of the game that isn't full of bugs.
-The Apple II version is apparently notorious for having a bug that doesn't allow you to win... or so I hear.
-I wasn't able to get past the Test of Rings, so maybe that's the bug, or maybe there's something else wrong.
+That being said, it's not a particularly challenging game.
+I have heard tell of an Apple II version that has a bug that prevents you from winning, but I don't have any specific details on that.
+So long as you can put together a combination of an emulator and a version of the game disks that works, you should be in for a pretty easy ride.

 In any case, I'll assume that you've figured out your own emulator setup issues.
 You can find versions out there for the C64 (the original, I think), Apple II, IBM PC (mm, tasty CGA graphics), Atari ST, and Amiga.
 In a dramatic departure from most Yet Another Walkthroughs, I'm going to play this one on the Amiga, because the graphics are pretty great and being forced to use the mouse for 100% of the controls doesn't bother me.
 However, I got pretty far on the Apple and started ripping the data files apart, so some of what I'm going to report here is from that system.
 I don't know for sure that the Amiga code is exactly the same; porting from system to system involved a pretty high degree of uncertainty or imprecision in those days.

-This also means I'm going to forgo my usual sections on managing save files, save-scumming, etc. You'll do just fine using the built-in save mechanism, even if you can only save one game and can only do it once you're safely within a city.
+This also means I'm going to forgo my usual sections on managing save files, save-scumming, etc. If you don't know how to use emulator save states, you'll probably do just fine using the game's built-in save mechanism, even if you can only save one game and can only do it once you're safely within a city.
 Frankly, the game isn't difficult enough to need much in the way of retrogaming cheats.
 And to top it off, the Amiga emulator I'm using plays fast and loose with disk files which makes it hard to safely back stuff up, so I'm just not going to bother.

+### Managing Saved Games

+*Phantasie* doesn't really use the concept of a "saved game" the same way as some other games.
+It simply keeps track of the state of each town (mostly just the contents of the Armory, modulo some equipment randomization) and the roster of characters that makes up the Adventurers Guild.
+There is no reset button.
+In practice, this means that whatever game disk you download off the Internet probably has a roster full of someone else's characters and you're at the mercy of whatever state they happened to leave the town Armories.

+If you're in a town and pick **Save Game**, the state of your party members is written to disk along with the ID of the town you're currently in.
+The next time you start the game, if you select **Continue Saved Game** it will bring up the roster and allow you to pick a character.
+Then it drops you in whatever town that character was last saved with an empty party, and you start from there.

+All that being said, you can pretty easily back up the Boot disk image as much as you like, but the game is easy enough that you probably don't need to.
+I do recommend using emulator save states if you do something dangerous (like fighting a Minor Deity somewhere), although you always have the option of killing the emulator and reloading from disk if you like the feel consequences for your actions.

 ### Getting Around and Getting Along

-*Phantasie* uses a top-down view for both overland and dungeon exploration, and only has menu towns.
+*Phantasie* uses a top-down view for overland exploration and a novel map-based view for dungeons.
 On the Apple you'll use a somewhat novel 3-W-E-S cluster for movement, although 'N' and '3' work equally well for north.
 On the Amiga you have to click on the map in the rough direction you want your party to move, although in dungeons you're given a compass rose you can click if you prefer that.

-There is a working time system, although it tends to be transparent right up until it isn't.
-Characters have an Age statistic, and it is possible for them to die of old age, but in practice that shouldn't be an issue.
-Resting at an inn ostensibly takes two weeks, but I haven't paid close enough attention to the passage of years to know whether this makes any practical difference.
+There is a working in-game time system, although it tends to be transparent right up until it isn't.
+Characters have an Age statistic and it is possible for them to die of old age but in practice that shouldn't be an issue.
+Resting at an inn ostensibly takes two weeks but I haven't paid close enough attention to the passage of years to know whether this makes any practical difference.

 Moving around inside happens without any time passing, but every square you cover outdoors consumes a certain number of "minutes":